Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 Here you can find a starter template that you can use as a skeleton of your own application.

 #### Notes
-* `EcwidApp.init()` method initialize the application within Ecwid Control panel.
+* `EcwidApp.init()` method initializes the application within Ecwid Control panel and allows it to show the page content
-* `EcwidApp.getPayload()` method allows you to simply get the store ID and API access token.
+* `EcwidApp.getPayload()` method allows you to get the store ID and REST API access token.
 See details in the further sections
+* Make sure to use [Ecwid CSS Framework](#ecwid-css-framework) for your application, so that your app becomes a native of Ecwid Control Panel

-See the detailed description of the init() and getPayload() functions here: [Ecwid JS SDK](#ecwid-javascript-sdk) .
+See the detailed description of the `init()` and `getPayload()` functions here: [Ecwid JS SDK](#ecwid-javascript-sdk) .

-## Authentication in embedded apps
+# Authentication in embedded apps

 In your application, you will likely show some user-specific data, for example the store order list.
 To do that, your iframe application will need to know: